-\paragraph{Transformer-based segmentation method.} Segmentation models based on the Transformer~\citep{vaswani2017attention} architecture typically include MaskFormer~\citep{cheng2021per}, SegFormer~\citep{xie2021segformer}, and SAM~\citep{kirillov2023segment}.
+\textbf{Transformer-based segmentation method.} Segmentation models based on the Transformer~\citep{vaswani2017attention} architecture typically include MaskFormer~\citep{cheng2021per}, SegFormer~\citep{xie2021segformer}, and SAM~\citep{kirillov2023segment}.
 Since language models such as BERT~\citep{devlin2019bert} also adopt Transformer architectures, this shared foundation facilitates cross-modal information fusion.
-Several approaches~\citep{vlt,wang2022cris,kim2022restr,liu2023gres} have explored referring image segmentation built upon this architecture.
+Several approaches~\citep{vlt,wang2022cris,liu2023gres} have explored referring image segmentation built upon this architecture.
 Recent studies have increasingly focused on MLLMs.
 For example, LISA~\citep{lai2024lisa} integrates SAM and LLaVA~\citep{liu2023visual}, leveraging token embeddings to guide the segmentation model.
-Subsequent methods~\citep{ren2024pixellm,rasheed2024glamm,xia2024gsva} build upon this framework with further improvements.
+Subsequent methods~\citep{ren2024pixellm, xia2024gsva} build upon this framework with further enhancements.
 Despite their strong performance, these approaches typically adopt a pipeline architecture, which increases model complexity and training difficulty.

-\paragraph{Generative segmentation method.} Generative methods formulate segmentation as a mask generation task conditioned on the input image.
-GSS~\citep{chen2023generative} establishes a connection between the posterior distribution of the mask and the latent prior distribution of the input image for semantic segmentation.
-All in Tokens~\citep{ning2023all} reformulates instance segmentation as token sequence generation.
-While these approaches embody the generative paradigm, they are limited to vision-only tasks.
-Unified-IO~\citep{uio} and Unified-IO2~\citep{uio2}, as generalist models, include segmentation among their capabilities but do not explore it in depth.
-Unified-IO exhibits limitations in complex language understanding, whereas Unified-IO2 employs a two-stage process that depends on bounding boxes.
-In contrast, our method is capable of understanding language instructions and employs an end-to-end architecture.
+\textbf{Generative segmentation method.} Generative methods recast segmentation as a mask-generation problem conditioned on the input image, providing a streamlined alternative to traditional pipeline-based approaches.
+GSS~\citep{chen2023generative}, for example, links the mask posterior distribution with the latent prior of the input image for semantic segmentation.
+Despite adopting the generative paradigm, these approaches remain confined to vision-only tasks.
+Unified-IO~\citep{uio} and Unified-IO2~\citep{uio2} extend to multiple modalities and include segmentation, but neither explores it deeply.
+Unified-IO struggles with complex language understanding, while Unified-IO2 employs a two-stage procedure dependent on bounding boxes.
+Such reliance on task-specific modules or intermediate representations hinders seamless end-to-end segmentation and limits generalization.